tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

    * In the Oracle Cloud console, click **Instances** under **Compute**, and select the instance that you are interested in.
      ![image of navigate from OCI console menu to computer instances](images/navigate-to-computer-instance.png)

    * Click the **Oracle Cloud Agent** tab.
 The list of plugins is displayed.
 Verify that the **Oracle Java Management Service** OCA plugin is enabled.
 If it is disabled, toggle the switch for the Oracle Java Management Service plugin and ensure that the status is set to **Running**.
 This may take 5 to 10 minutes.
-This will enable the LCM operations for the chosen OCI Compute Instance.
+This will enable the advanced features for the chosen OCI Compute Instance.
     ![image of disabled oracle java management service oca plugin](images/oracle-jms-oca-plugin-disabled.png)

    **Using Cloud Shell:**